 Concluding Thoughts

-Though not an exhaustive list of hikes, these are the perfect hikes for a day at the park.
+Though not an exhaustive list of hikes, these make for day at the park.
 If you are planning for a longer trip, make sure to check out the backpacking trails I mentioned above.
-Don’t overlook this trail, when planning your trip to Utah’s National Parks.
+Don’t overlook this park, when planning your trip to Utah’s National Parks.
 It will surprise you with its subtle beauty and otherworldly feel.